macournoyer/nanodb/README.md

 ## Building

-For now, you'll need to build all the stuff manually in vendor.
+For now, you'll need to build tokyo cabinet in vendor and install ragel.
 I'll automate this someday, but for now... good luck!

 (c) macournoyer